a7in/image_caption_utility/README.md

-## Utility for manual viewing and signing of images.
+## Utility for viewing and editing text descriptions of images.

 ![screenshot](screen.png)